 Is the Darcy Sofa good for small spaces?

-The standard Darcy Sofa can work in smaller living rooms if you have a clear wall for it, but it’s still a full-size piece.
-The 2-piece sectional needs significantly more floor space and tends to feel oversized in tight layouts.
+The standard Darcy Sofa can work in smaller living rooms if you have a clear wall for it, but it is still a full-size piece.
+The 2-piece sectional needs much more floor space and can feel oversized quickly in a tight room.

 Is the upholstery pet-friendly?

-The polyester upholstery is generally easy to spot clean, but plush fabric can still grab hair and show wear in the same areas over time.
-If you have pets, staying on top of quick cleanups and using throws in high-contact spots helps—and keeping pets off the sofa when you can will slow down wear.
+The polyester upholstery is fairly easy to spot clean, but plush fabric can still catch hair and show wear in the same areas over time.
+For a more pet-friendly setup, staying on top of quick cleanups and using throws in high-contact spots helps—and keeping pets off the sofa when you can will slow down wear.

 How long does it take to assemble?

 Both are partial-assembly pieces.
-The sofa is typically quicker.
-The sectional takes longer because you’re connecting multiple pieces, but it’s still manageable with two people.
+The sofa is usually quicker.
+The sectional takes longer because you are connecting more than one piece, but it is still manageable with two people.

 Does it run warm?

 It can, especially in warmer rooms.
-Plush polyester upholstery tends to hold a bit more heat than airier weaves, so if you sleep hot or your room runs warm, keep that in mind.
+Plush polyester upholstery tends to hold more heat than airier weaves, so if you sleep hot or your room runs warm, it is worth keeping in mind.